tlienart/Xranklin.jl/README.md

 * use FranklinParser.jl
 * remove dependency on HTTP
 * use concrete types and inferrable in-out relations where possible
+* remove deps on Literate, make it optional, same as Pluto

 ## Todo